 Phase 1 on the University College Dublin (UCD) Student Residences Masterplan project consists of the construction of a new amenity building serving student residents, along with 924 student bedrooms in 3 buildings.
 This project was the first to be granted planning under the governments new Strategic Housing Development (SHD) process.
-This process has been designed to accelerate delivery of large-scale strategic housing schemes and phase 1 is due for completion in Summer 2020.
-Works are progressing well on this busy, live campus and this phase is due for completion in Summer 2020.
+This process has been designed to accelerate delivery of large-scale strategic housing schemes.
+Works are progressing well on this busy, live campus and this phase is due for completion in October 2021.

 The site has been fully secured with a perimeter hoarding illuminated for student walkways.
 We have assigned a dedicated Traffic Management Plan for construction vehicles approaching, entering and leaving the project so that is it done so in a safe and organised manner.
 In general, the vast majority of our works are carried out within the confines of these hoardings and when isolated elements of the works need to be carried out in the campus public domain all necessary Health and Safety systems and planning is put in place to ensure student safety at all times.